 Mopar Front Suspension and T-Case Skid Plate for Dodge Ram

 Best of all, factory-supplied parts like this one provide the added confidence of proper fitment from the get-go, and are designed to the same quality standards as the rest of the vehicle.
 Installation is a cinch, thanks to direct factory fitment and design, and a powder-coat finish provides a clean look and helps fend off corrosion.
-Best of all, factory parts like this one tend to be built to the same quality and durability standards as the rest of the vehicle for which they’re intended.
+And factory parts like this one tend to be built to the same quality and durability standards as the rest of the vehicle for which they’re intended.

 CAREPAIR Bumper and Grille Guard